Facilities & Services

 Facilities for Children

 Other than a small area for tobogganing at the base of the ski resort, there are no specific kids’ facilities at Yubari.
-There is no child care, kids park or games arcade or the like.
+There is no child care or kids park or the like.

 Eating On Mountain

-The day lodge, the Center House, has a small cafeteria (especially in comparison to some of the mega-cafeterias that some small ski areas have).
+The Center House day lodge has a cafeteria which is small, especially in comparison to some of the mega-cafeterias that some small Japanese ski areas have.
 This is one of those fun Japanese ski resort cafeterias where you partially guess what to order for lunch.
 You look at the picture of the food you want and then head to the vending machine to order your lunch and hope that an item of a similar price and with a similar looking character is what you actually want.
-Half the laugh of travelling in Japan!
+Or you could use google lens but that would take away some of the fun!

 The cafeteria also has a brown baggers area.